mmulcahy222/google_bookmarks/README.md

 ![](images/remove.jpg)

+There was only two links in this demonstration but it can go up to hundreds or unlimited.
 I'll put up a piece key of code that I made myself that will search through an entire nested Dictionary Structure to just zero into the part of Google Bookmarks to change.
 Remember, extracting a part of a very nested dictionary will change the main dictionary as Python Dictionaries are immutable

 ```python
 def search_structure(self,structure, search='',depth=-1):